octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.46 - 2023-11-15 =
+* Added ability to specify CSV delimiter character when setting up a CSV import.
+Defaults to comma
+* Added ability to specify that property features are delimited when setting up import field mapping.
+Useful if all features are sent in a single field
+* Added new filters to XML import media URLs: houzez_property_feed_xml_image_url, houzez_property_feed_xml_floorplan_url and houzez_property_feed_xml_document_url
+* Added new filters to CSV import media URLs: houzez_property_feed_csv_image_url, houzez_property_feed_csv_floorplan_url and houzez_property_feed_csv_document_url

 = 2.0.45 - 2023-11-15 =
 * Update to last release to also extract virtual tour URL from iframe and send that as the virtual tour in Kyero XML exports